tokyoking/ctf/format_string/BlueHensCTF24/README.md

 ![***pin](https://github.com/user-attachments/assets/a512a286-4a59-4bbe-b440-4f20d960adbc)

-It is dereferencing a lot but there isn't enough derefences to get *0x420* into **rax**.
-So its end up comparing an address with out input.
+Again, dereferences but there isn't enough dereference to get *0x420* into **rax**.
+So its end up comparing an address with our input.

 ![compare](https://github.com/user-attachments/assets/82ccace0-317a-4ecf-a788-76c87b9a0a9d)